rpionke/hotday2019_contperf_openshift/README.md

 ## Preparation: Fork SockShop into your GitHub Organization

 Execute the `~/forkGitHubRepositories.sh` script in your home directory.
-This script takes the name of the GitHub organization you have created earlier.
+This script takes the name of the GitHub organization you have created earlier:

     ```
     $ ./scripts/forkGitHubRepositories.sh <GitHubOrg>